Fra\"{i}ss\'e theory in operator algebras

-This class gives $\ell_2(\NN)$, the unique separable infinite-dimensional Hilbert space, as its \Fraisse limit.
+The \Fraisse limit is the unique separable infinite-dimensional Hilbert space, $\ell_2(\NN)$.

 We now consider a noncommutative analog of Gurarij's $\mathbf G$.
-See Sinclair's article in this volume for more on operator spaces. \begin{definition} An \emph{operator space} is a Banach subspace of $\mathcal B(H)$ for some Hilbert space.
+(For more on operator spaces, see Sinclair's article in this volume.) \begin{definition} An \emph{operator space} is a Banach subspace of $\mathcal B(H)$ for some Hilbert space $H$.
 Pertinent for linear maps between operator spaces is their completely bounded norm.
-If $E$ and $F$ are operator spaces and $\varphi\colon E\to F$ is a linear map, we denote by $\varphi_n\colon M_n(E)\to M_n(F)$ its amplification.
+If $E$ and $F$ are operator spaces and $\varphi\colon E\to F$ is a linear map, we denote by $\varphi_n\colon M_n(E)\to M_n(F)$ its amplification, where $M_n(E)$ is the operator space of $n\times n$ $E$-valued matrices.
 The \emph{completely bounded norm} of $\varphi$ is given by

 \end{definition} Notions of amenability often pass through internal approximations via finite (or finite-dimensional) objects in the category.
 The following is the appropriate notion for operator spaces; it is strongly linked to the notion of exactness of \cstar-algebras (\cite{Pisier}). \begin{definition} Let $c\in\mathbb R$.
 An operator space $X$ is $c$-\emph{exact} if for all $\e>0$ and any finite-dimensional $E\subseteq X$, there is $n$ and an operator subspace $F\subseteq M_n$ such that there is an isomorphism $\varphi\colon E\to F$ with $\norm{\varphi}_{cb}\cdot\norm{\varphi^{-1}}_{cb}<c+\e$.
 An operator space is \emph{exact} if it is $c$-exact for some $c\in\mathbb R$. \end{definition}